With Cloud Assembly, you can create extensibility actions for use in extensibility subscriptions.

 - Membership in an active and valid project.

-- Configured AWS role for Lambda functions.
+- Configured Amazon Web Services role for Lambda functions.
 For example, AWSLambdaBasicExecutionRole.

 - Cloud administrator role or iam:PassRole permissions enabled.

-- Enter a name and description for your action.
+- Enter a name for your action and select a project.

 - Search and select an action template.